ajaygujjar424/Automation-Frame-works/README.md

 1. **Introduction to Selenium**:
    - What is Selenium?
    - Seleium is the Web based automation tool.
-It is free and open source, it's support foe multipal languages like Java, Python Ruby, C# etc.
+It is free and open source, it's support for multipal languages like Java, Python Ruby, C# etc.
    - Selenium components: Selenium WebDriver, Selenium IDE, Selenium Grid.

 2. **Setting Up Environment**: